NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 - Proposal: Verify [storages](#container-storages) are provided according to the container profile.
 - Setup: If applicable, [request ports](#container-ports) from NnfPortManager.
 - DataIn: No container related activity.
-- PreRun: Appropriate `MPIJob` or `Job(s)` are created for the workflow.
+- PreRun: If `createContainer: true` (default), appropriate `MPIJob` or `Job(s)` are created for the workflow.
 In turn, user containers are created and launched by Kubernetes.
 Containers are expected to start in this state.
+If `createContainer: false`, no pods are launched; instead an [`NnfContainerData`](#nnfcontainerdata) resource is created that records the storage mount paths.
-- PostRun: Once in PostRun, user containers are expected to complete (non-zero exit) successfully.
+- PostRun: If `createContainer: true`, user containers are expected to complete (non-zero exit) successfully.
+If `createContainer: false`, the NNF code does not coordinate with the external container launcher.
 - DataOut: No container related activity.
 - Teardown: Ports are released; `MPIJob` or `Job(s)` are deleted, which in turn deletes the user containers.
+Any `NnfContainerData` resource is also deleted.

 The two main states of a container workflow (i.e. PreRun, PostRun) are discussed further in the following sections.